TOP

 Package Itinerary

-The word actually means “Cross” and the feast commemorates the discovery of the true cross by the Empress Helena, (the mother of Constantine the great), on which Jesus Christ was crucified.
+The word means “Cross” and the feast commemorates the discovery of the true cross by the Empress Helena, (the mother of Constantine the Great), on which Jesus Christ was crucified.
 The original event took place on 19 March, A.D.
 326, but the feast is now celebrated on 28th September.

 Timkat is the greatest festival of the year, falling on 19 January, just two weeks after the Ethiopian Christmas.
 It is commemorating Christ’s baptism in the Jordan River by John the Baptist.
 The next day is devoted to the feast of St. Michael the Archangel.
 From the end of the rains in October, the country becomes increasingly dry and the sun blazes down from a clear blue sky, so the festival of Timkat always takes place in glorious weather.

 Enormous effort is put into the occasion.
-Tej and tella (Ethiopian local drinks) are brewed, special bread is baked, gifts are prepared for the children and new clothes purchased or old clothes mended and laundered.
+Tej and Tella (Ethiopian local drinks) are brewed, special bread is baked, gifts are prepared for the children, and new clothes are purchased or old clothes are mended and laundered.
 Everyone, men and women and children appear resplendent for the three-day celebration.

 Fasika (Easter) is celebrated after 55 days of severe Lent fasting (Hudade or Abye Tsome).
 According to Orthodox Tewahedo, Christians do not eat meat and or dairy products for the whole 55 days.
-Vegetarian meals such as lentils, ground split peas, grains, fruit and variations of vegetable stew accompanied by enjera and/or bread are only eaten on these days.
-The first meal of the day is taken after 3 pm (9 o’clock in the afternoon Ethiopian time) during the fasting days, except Saturdays and Sundays, where a meal is allowed after the morning service.
+Vegetarian meals such as lentils, ground split peas, grains, fruit, and variations of vegetable stew accompanied by enjera and/or bread are only eaten on these days.
+The first meal of the day is taken after 3 pm (9 p.m.
+Ethiopian time) during the fasting days, except Saturdays and Sundays, when a meal is allowed after the morning service.

-On Easter eve people go to church and celebrate with candles, which are lit during a colorful Easter mass that begins at about 6 pm (12 o’clock in the evening Ethiopian time) and ends at about 2 am (8 o’clock after mid-night Ethiopian time).
+On Easter eve people go to church and celebrate with candles, which are lit during a colorful Easter mass that begins at about 6 pm (midnight Ethiopian time) and ends at about 2 am (8 o’clock after midnight Ethiopian time).
 Everyone goes home to break the fast with the meat of chicken or lamb, slaughtered the previous night after 6 pm, accompanied by enjera and traditional drinks (i.e. tella or tej).
-Like Christmas, Easter is also a day of family re-union, an expression of goodness.
+Like Christmas, Easter is also a day of family reunion, an expression of goodness.

-This day also happens to coincide with the saint’s day of St. John the Baptist.
+This day also happens to coincide with the Saint’s Day of St. John the Baptist.
 This religious ceremony can be seen at the Kostete Yohannes church in the village of Gaynt, where celebrations are carried out for three days.
-Just outside of Addis Ababa, on the Entoto Mountain, Raguel Church has the largest religious celebration in the country.
+Just outside of Addis Ababa, on Entoto Mountain, Raguel Church has the largest religious celebration in the country.

 Contact Back